Skip to content

 3. Helm chart — Kubernetes (production self-host)

 Same image, deployed via the bundled Helm chart at /helm/evalguard.
-Includes worker + Redis + Postgres dependencies + horizontal pod autoscaler.
+Includes worker + Redis + horizontal pod autoscaler; Postgres/Supabase is an external dependency you supply via env.NEXT_PUBLIC_SUPABASE_URL and secrets.supabaseServiceKey.

 helm install evalguard ./helm/evalguard \